 That said, it can be overwhelming if you try to get a handle on all aspects of a system simultaneously.
 So, in this article, I focus on the individual level, and what you can do to support individual change as part of your broader change management efforts.

 Specifically, I cover a few things:

-- How to select the “best” intervention and techniques to address the barriers you’ve identified.
+How to select the “best” interventions and techniques to address the barriers you’ve identified.
 Hint: Be prepared to use your judgment informed, hopefully, by some research.

 A caveat before we jump in.
 I intend to provide a general introduction to this topic and ideas to build on.
 Behavior change is a complex — we’re just scratching the surface of it.
 Additionally, please know there are many theories of behavior and a multitude of behavior change frameworks that one can look to for guidance.
 To inform this article, I chose models that offered coherence and simplicity — although I often simplified them further.
 Additionally, I looked for those that have been verified in some way.
 For more about the sources that informed this article, and how I adapted them, please see the resources section at the end of the article.